-Advanced standing students (and second year non-advanced standing students) will complete 500 clock hours of internship across three semesters.
+Advanced standing students (and second year non-advanced standing students) participating in the standard track will complete 500 clock hours of internship across three semesters.
 SOCW 6397, SOCW 6398, and SOCW 6399 will be completed in the second, third, and fourth semesters of the advanced standing program, respectively.
+Students participating in the fast track program will complete SOCW 6397, SOCW 6398, and SOCW 6399 in the first, second, and third semester respectively.